MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ---

-# Dynamics 365 education accelerator – K-12 (preview)
+# Dynamics 365 education accelerator – K-12

-[This topic is pre-release documentation and is subject to change.]

 The K-12 component in the Dynamics 365 education accelerator sits on top of an existing Dynamics 365 instance or Power Apps instance to assist with day-to-day operations or as a standalone data model for developers.
 The holistic student profile, educator, and community engagement scenario contains: